arm-developer-tools/windowsperf/CONTRIBUTING.md

 ## What we want

 Please include (if possible) all of the following items (if applicable):
 * Your operating system name and version.
 On Windows click `Start` –> `RUN` , type `winver` and press enter.
-You will see popup window with your OS version.
+You will see a popup window with your OS version.
 * The complete command line that triggers the bug.
 * The Kernel driver debug logs.
 You can grab them with [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) .
 * The MSVC toolchain warnings and errors present.
 * Current `WindowsPerf` source code version.
-You can obtain it with `git log -1` command executed in directory with project solution file.
+You can obtain it with `git log -1` command executed in the directory with the project solution file.
 * Describe any limitations of the current code.

 ## What we do not want